Front Office Staff

 What I love learning about people is where they come from, their story.
 This fascinates me because I realize that society often misjudges people, and I believe that knowing their story leads to better understanding.

-Ms. Sullivan was born and raised in Raleigh and is happy to still call it her home.
+Mrs. Guerra was born and raised in Raleigh and is happy to still call it her home.
 She attended William Peace University where she graduated with a Bachelor’s Degree in Elementary Education, receiving dual certifications in regular and special education.
 She is excited to continue working at Wiley where she first called home in 2015.
 She has always wanted to be a teacher and is excited to be surrounded by the amazing Wiley community again this year.

 Mrs. Vaughan was born in Pennsylvania, but grew up right here in Raleigh.
 She attended The University of North Carolina at Wilmington, where she received her Bachelor’s degree in Elementary Education, as well as her Master’s degree in Curriculum and Instructional Supervision.